ory/docs/docs/kratos/concepts/index.md

   de-facto standards to emerge and instead uses a consenus driven feature set, even if it doesn't fit the use case 100%.

-While Ory Kratos is currently not certifiable, it tackles these topics as
+While Ory Kratos is not certifiable, it tackles these topics as
 follows:

 - With inspiration from the approach taken in the Kubernetes Project, Ory